-Shipments have picked up moderately (Chart 19[1]).
-Looking at the trend in shipments by goods (Chart 18), those of durable consumer goods have tended to pick up, notably in motor vehicles.
-Shipments of non-durable consumer goods have continued to trend moderately upward; those of construction goods have also jumped lately, primarily in photovoltaic modules.
-Shipments of producer goods have been picking up mildly overall, since those for motor vehicles (such as motor vehicle parts, iron and steel, and chemicals) have headed for improvement and some of those related to materials have seen an increase in exports affected by recent movements in foreign exchange rates.
-Shipments of electronic parts and devices-which had shown some sluggishness due to the downshift in demand for new products-have recently shown some signs of heading for improvement.
-Meanwhile, shipments of capital goods have remained somewhat weak, but they finally seem to be bottoming out.
+Shipments have picked up moderately (Chart 21[1]).
+Looking at the trend in shipments by goods (Chart 20), those of durable consumer goods have picked up, notably in motor vehicles.
+Shipments of non-durable consumer goods have continued to trend moderately upward.
+Shipments of construction goods have been on an uptrend on average, although they have recently fallen back, after having jumped toward the fiscal year-end, primarily in photovoltaic modules.
+Shipments of producer goods have started picking up mildly overall since: (i) those for motor vehicles (such as motor vehicle parts, iron and steel, and chemicals) have continued to improve; (ii) some of those related to materials have seen an increase in exports affected by recent movements in foreign exchange rates; and (iii) electronic parts and devices-which had remained sluggish-have recently headed for an increase.
+Meanwhile, shipments of capital goods seem to have started to bottom out, despite their persistent weakness.